-Staff, Apprentices and Learners Using Public Transport
+Staff and Learners Using Public Transport

-When using public transport staff, apprentices and learners will be advised: to be aware of the people around their environment.
+When using public transport staff and learners will be advised: to be aware of the people around their environment.
 If at any time you do not feel safe, leave the area, and find somewhere safe to contact head office.
-Please ensure that you have planned your journey, keep to populated and well-lit areas.
-If you must wait for buses or trains wait in lit areas and were possible with others so that you are not on your own.
-Please ensure that your fares are ready and that you are not trying to find cash whilst waiting as this could make you vulnerable.
-Please keep all your possessions hidden and carefully stored so as not to draw attention to yourself.
-If you must use your mobile phone keep this close with a firm grip and find a secure place to use it.
-Again, please be aware of the environment and the people around you.
+Staff and learners should ensure that they have planned their journey, keep to populated and well-lit areas.
+Where they must wait for buses or trains, wait in lit areas and were possible with others so that they are not alone.
+Fares should be ready so they are not trying to find cash whilst waiting as this could make them vulnerable.
+Possessions should be kept hidden and carefully stored so as not to draw attention.
+All she be aware of the environment and the people around.

-When walking please keep to lit areas and plan your route before starting your journey.
-If you are using your car, please ensure that you park in well-lit areas of a car park or on street areas.
-Be aware of your environment when getting out of the car or returning to it.
-Think about your personal belongings when getting in or out of the car.
+Staff and learners will also be advised, when using their car, to ensure that they park in well-lit areas of a car park or on street areas.
+Be aware of the environment when getting out of the car or returning to it.
+Think about personal belongings when getting in or out of the car.